JNSAPH/TASL/README.md

 ## Usage
 Download the Repo and follow the Steps under **Installation**.
-By Default this App will use the Port 3010.
-You can change it in the config.json file.
-Setup can differ from your Webserver Configuartion.
-Please go into the config.json file and change your Login Details.
+Change the Default Username an Password in [config.json](/config.json).
+Configure your Webserver as a Reverse Proxy if needed.

 Make sure you have MongoDB installed on your System!
 This is currently crucial for making it work.